-IMPORTANT NOTICES Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the securities described in this prospectus or passed on the accuracy or the adequacy of this prospectus.
-Anyone who tell you otherwise is committing a federal crime.
+IMPORTANT NOTICES Neither the Securities and Exchange Commission ("SEC") nor any State securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
+Any representation to the contrary is a criminal offense.